mbastian/datafu/contrib/mr/README.md

 ## Design notes

 The framework is based on the new Hadoop MapReduce API (org.apache.hadoop.mapreduce).
 It's a thin layer on top of the Hadoop API yet it simplifies key concepts and reduce the amount of boilerplate and configuration code.

+## Contribute

+The source code is available under the Apache 2.0 license.
+Contributions are welcome.